bigmuncha/suggester/README.md

 Multithread suggeter.

-more info in russian in "how_it_work.txt"
+more info on russian in "how_it_work.txt"